What is Acupuncture & Traditional Chinese Medicine?

 What can I expect at my first appointment?

 At your first appointment, we’ll talk a lot about your treatment goals and overall health and wellness.
-Your health intake form will have covered a lot of ground, and I’ll ask you some questions about your answers.
-I ask to know so much about you because Chinese Medicine examines the broader picture of your physical, mental, and emotional wellbeing to get to the root of your issues.
+I ask a lot about you because Chinese Medicine examines the broader picture of your physical, mental, and emotional wellbeing to get to the root of your health concerns.
 We’ll have a chance to get to know each other a bit during this appointment, and follow-up appointments will be less chatty!
 I’ll also answer any questions you have for me during this appointment.

 Everyone’s treatment looks a little different.
 For example, your treatment might start out with a relaxing cupping treatment or guasha treatment followed by acupuncture.
 It might start with acupuncture and be followed with an acupressure head massage.
-Each treatment is a little different.
-Once the needles are in, you can rest in stillness on a warm and comfortable massage table for about 30 minutes.
+Once the acupuncture needles are in, you can rest in stillness on a warm and comfortable massage table for about 30 minutes.
 You’ll be checked in on regularly to make sure that you’re comfortable and able to relax.
-Sink into the comfort and let your worries melt away!
-Some people receive other treatment modalities at the same time as acupuncture, such as a head massage, LED light therapy, FIR (Far Infrared) Heat Therapy, or electrical stimulation of the needles based on their needs.
+Some people receive other treatment modalities at the same time as acupuncture, such as head massage, LED light therapy, FIR (Far Infrared) Heat Therapy and more, based on their needs.

 How many treatments do I need? / When will I feel better?